jlachner/Physically-Consistent-Stiffness-Formulation/README.md

 # Physically-Consistent-Stiffness-Formulation

 ## Description
-This repository contains the experimental data and code related to the paper **"[Paper Title]"**.
-The experiments focus on [brief paper topic, e.g., "evaluating impedance control in human-robot interaction"].
+This repository contains code for the experiments related to the paper "A Physically Consistent Stiffness Formulation for Contact-Rich Manipulation" by J. Lachner, M. C. Nah, and N. Hogan.

 ## Repository Structure
 - `/data/` - Raw and processed experimental data